-We are not in the worst of times economically – just ask anyone who lived through the 1930’s – but we are not in the best of economic times either.
-This isn’t an article to discuss all the political and economic policies that may or may not have lead to the current situation, but rather it is a ‘call to arms’.
-Our government has shown time and time again that it alone is not going to be responsible for the turn around that is needed in this country.
+We are not in the worst of times economically – just ask anyone who lived through the 1930s – but we are not in the best of economic times either.
+This isn’t an article to discuss all the political and economic policies that may or may not have led to the current situation, rather it is a ‘call to arms.
+Our government has shown time and time again that it alone is not going to be responsible for the turnaround that is needed in this country.
 So who will do it?
 Well, as the saying goes, “If you want something done right, do it yourself.”
 If you are a veteran, guess what?
 You are not done serving.
 This nation needs you to now lead an economic recovery via entrepreneurship.

 Why us?
-Why, after all we have already done for this country, is it on us to also shoulder the burden of economic recovery?
+Why, after all, we have already done for this country, is it on us to also shoulder the burden of economic recovery?
 To be frank: We are the best men and women for the job.
 Veterans are 45% more likely to be self-employed than non-veterans according to the Small Business Administration.
-A recent Columbia University study found that veteran CEO’s are more likely to thrive during economic downturns and less likely to perform fraudulent activity.
-If you look at a list of CEO’s on the S&P 500, an astounding percentage are veterans.
-78% of veteran owned business’s report six figure sales, and 38% are clocking in a half-million or more.
-Veterans own 9% of all firms in the U.S. (yet only account for 5% of the population), produce 1.22 trillion dollars in annual receipts, pay 210 billion dollars in annual pay roll, and employ 5.79 million people.
+A recent Columbia University study found that veteran CEOs are more likely to thrive during economic downturns and less likely to perform fraudulent activity.
+If you look at a list of CEOs on the S&P 500, an astounding percentage are veterans.
+78% of veteran-owned businesses report six-figure sales, and 38% are clocking in a half-million or more.
+Veterans own 9% of all firms in the U.S. (yet only account for 5% of the population), produce 1.22 trillion dollars in annual receipts, pay 210 billion dollars in annual payroll, and employ 5.79 million people.
 So, it’s safe to say that veterans know what they are doing when it comes to running a business – or maybe they just have the intuition required for successful business ownership.

 Don’t talk to me about veteran unemployment rates, go out there and create employment for others.
 Don’t talk to me about the economy, go out there and turn it around.
 Don’t talk to me about why you can’t, tell the world – better yet, SHOW the world why you can!
 Just because you hung up the uniform doesn’t mean you are done serving.
 Whether you open a food truck or launch the next Google (or anything in between), it’s a step in the right direction.